lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 };
 ```

-First we reset the clusters and then cluster each data-point based on its mean ID.
+First we reset the clusters and then cluster each data point based on its mean ID.
-With the clusters populated, we compute the mean of all the features of all the data-points per cluster.
+With the clusters populated, we compute the mean of all the features of all the data points per cluster.
 For each cluster, these averaged features become the new features/coordinates of the mean.
 Each time this is called, the means will move across the dimensional space until the updates no longer change.
 When no changes occur we can say the algorithm converged.

-### Iterate
+## Iterate

 ```javascript
 KMeans.prototype.iterate = function () {